arcegabriel/Domain_Checker_for_Outlook/README.md

 Tested on Outlook / Office 365 installed on Windows 10 when integrating MAPI emails

 To install download Domain Checker Installer.zip and unzip on your computer.
 Then open folder and run setup.
-If properly installed, outlook will show an "Add-Ins" tab in teh ribbon
+If properly installed, outlook will show an "Add-Ins" tab in the ribbon.

 ![image](https://user-images.githubusercontent.com/24392647/201500541-c604f51f-29d1-4a6c-941a-36b13e0b1292.png)